infobip/infobip-spring-data-querydsl/README.md

 Current implementation of Annotation Processor uses pascal casing based naming strategy for table and column names.

-To customize it add following annotation to one of your classes:
+To customize this behavior across whole project add following annotation to one of your classes:
 ```
 @ProjectTableCaseFormat(CaseFormat.LOWER_UNDERSCORE)
 @ProjectColumnCaseFormat(CaseFormat.LOWER_UNDERSCORE)